 Call Tracking: How To Effectively Monitor Your Marketing Efforts

 Meet Phil.
 Phil is a client.
-He runs an auto detail shop in Louisville, KY.
+He runs an auto repair shop in Louisville, KY.

-Phil worked hard last year to build a fantastic website.
-Since then, he has also increased his customer reviews on Yelp, and advertised on Facebook.
-Recently, he created a paid per click/Adwords advertisement on Google, sent out over 1,500 sleek and shiny postcards, and even took out an old-fashioned ad in the newspaper.
+Phil worked hard last year to build a fantastic website and continues to increase his visibility with ongoing SEO.
+He has also increased his customer reviews on Yelp, and advertised on Facebook.
+Recently, he started a pay per click Google Adwords campaign, sent out over 1,500 sleek and shiny postcards, and even took out an old-fashioned ad in the newspaper.

 Today, business is booming, the phone is ringing off the hook, and customers are happy.